 The last thing is appearance and detailing.
 This is a personal choice, and neither of these elements affect tone or playability, so get a guitar that looks nice and feels good in your hands and don’t worry about making a fashion statement.

-The Best Guitars for Seniors
+The Best Guitars for Under $500 for Seniors

 This petite beauty features a cherry back and sides and cedar on the front with a lush rosewood fretboard and maple neck.